ATLayne/Semester-Project/ReadMe.txt

 Nathaniel Moreno

 CSCI 41 - NFL Project
+Project 5 (Stack/Queue) Requirements:
+1.)
+Choice of Stack/Queue: I chose to implement a stack to maintain a list of recently
+	viewed teams.
+The stack is defined in both stack.h and stack.cpp files.

+2.)
+Changes saved to files: The stack itself does not need to write to any files.
+However,
+	for the sake of meeting the requirements.
+The function defined at line 124 of listTest.cpp will also write the contents of the stack to the file named stackContents.txt

+3.)
+User interface: The functionality of the stack is hidden behind the scenes.
+However,
+	after selecting a roster, an option has been added to then see the previously viewed teams. this empties the stack and will start adding until the user viewes them again.

+4.)
+Stack/Queue Implementation: As stated above, I chose to use a stack only for this project.
+	The stack is defined the in the stack.h and stack.cpp files in the solution.

+5.)
+Readability: Kept line lengths to approx 80 characters.
+Removed unnecesary white space.
+Comments
+	explain various functions and can be used as dividers when searching through code.

 Project 4 Requirements:
 1.)
 Ability to add/remove data - Functions to append/insert/and delete nodes are implemented in